-- 1) Footings placed on the natural sands and gravels, clays or claystone bedrock should be designed using an allowable soil bearing pressure of 3,500 psf.
-The footings should also be designed using a minimum dead load pressure of at least 1,200 psf. - Footings or pad sizes should be computed using the above soil pressures and placed on the natural sands and gravels, clays or claystone bedrock encountered below the topsoil and organic materials. - 3) Any topsoil and organic materials or soft and loose natural soils found beneath the footings when excavations are opened should be removed and footings extended down to competent natural soils or bedrock materials prior to concrete placement.
+- Footings placed on the natural clays should be designed using an allowable soil bearing pressure of 3,500 psf.
+Footings placed on the natural clays should also be designed using a minimum dead load pressure of at least 900 psf.
+Footings placed on the natural sands and gravels can be designed using an allowable soil bearing pressure of 2,500 psf. - 2) Footings or pad sizes should be computed using the above soil pressures and placed on the natural clays or sands and gravels encountered below the topsoil and organic materials. - 3) Any topsoil and organic materials or soft natural clays found beneath the footings when excavations are opened should be removed and footings extended down to competent natural clays or sands and gravels prior to concrete placement.
 Footings may have to be narrow or interrupted to maintain the minimum dead load.
 Foundation design should be closely checked to assure that it distributes loads per the allowable pressures given. - 4) Foundation walls should be designed and reinforced to span an unsupported distance of 10 feet or the length between pads, whichever is greater. - 5) Footings or pads should be placed well enough below final backfill grades to protect them from frost heave.
 Forty-eight (48) inches is typical for this location considering normal snow cover and other winter factors. - 6) Based on experience, NWCC estimates total settlement for footings and pads designed and constructed as discussed in this section will be approximately 1 inch.
-Additional bearing capacity values along with the associated settlements are presented in Figure #6. - 7) NWCC must be retained by the client to observe the foundation excavations when they are near completion to identify bearing soils and confirm the recommendations in this report.
+Additional bearing capacity values along with the associated settlements are presented in Figures #5 and #6. - 7) NWCC must be retained by the client to observe the foundation excavations when they are near completion to identify bearing soils and confirm the recommendations in this report.

-Floor Slabs: We have assumed the lower levels of the residence and garage will be constructed utilizing a concrete slab-on-grade floor systems.
-The on-site soils and bedrock materials, with the exception of the topsoil and organic materials, are capable of supporting slab-on-grade construction.
+Floor Slabs: NWCC has assumed the lower levels of the existing and proposed structures have or will be constructed with concrete slab-on-grade floor systems, placed from 0 to 7 feet below the existing ground surface.
+On-site soils, with the exception of the topsoil and organic materials, are capable of supporting slab-on-grade construction.
 However, floor slabs present a very difficult problem where swelling materials are present near floor slab elevation because sufficient dead load cannot be imposed on them to resist the uplift pressure generated when the materials are wetted and expand.
-Based on the moisture-volume change characteristics of the clays and claystone bedrock encountered at this site, we recommend that structural floor systems over well-ventilated crawlspaces or void form be used in the proposed residence.
-If the client elects to construct concrete slab-on-grade floor systems, we recommend that the following special design and construction precautions be followed so that the amount of movement in the floor slabs can be reduced, if the clays or claystone bedrock materials become wetted.
+Based on the moisture-volume change characteristics of the natural clays encountered at this site, NWCC believes slab-on-grade construction may be used, provided the risk of distress resulting from slab movement is recognized and special design precautions are followed.